Venetian Causeway

 The Venetian Causeway crosses Biscayne Bay between Miami on the mainland and Miami Beach on a barrier island in the Miami metropolitan area.
 The man-made Venetian Islands and non-bridge portions of the causeway were created by materials which came from the dredging of the bay.
 The Venetian Causeway follows the original route of the Collins Bridge, a wooden 2.5 mi long structure built in 1913 by John S. Collins and Carl G. Fisher which opened up the barrier island for unprecedented growth and development.

 The causeway has one toll plaza (administered by the Miami-Dade County Public Works department) on Biscayne Island, the westernmost Venetian Island.
-The toll for an automobile is $3.00 (US).
+The toll for an automobile is US$3.00.